Maria Britneva: Personal life: Tennessee Williams

-In 1948, at a party at Gielgud's house, Britneva met Tennessee Williams, and fell in love with him.
+In 1948, at a party at her friend John Gielgud's house in Chelsea, Britneva met Tennessee Williams and they became passionate life-long friends.
+She was the inspiration for Maggie the Cat in Cat on a Hot Tin Roof, which Williams dedicated to her, borrowing Maria's descriptive of her in-laws, (no-neck monsters), for one of Maggie's most famous lines.

 They corresponded for some time, and then she moved to New York, where in the early 1950s she lived in a small flat.
-Britneva wanted more than friendship, and fantasized to Arthur Miller about Williams wanting to marry her.
+According to John Lahr, Britneva wanted more than friendship, and fantasized to Arthur Miller about Williams wanting to marry her.
 She discussed the friendship with a psychotherapist, but essentially Britneva and Williams were close friends.

+The part of Maggie the Cat was first played by Barbara Bel Geddes directed by Elia Kazan on Broadway in 1955, then by Kim Stanley directed by Peter Hall in London in 1958.
 Williams arranged parts for Britneva in performances of some of his plays; these were not much praised.
 He wrote epitaphs for her diabetic cousin, with whom she had been brought up, and her bulldog, who always snarled at him.

 Britneva often traveled with Williams and his partner Frank Merlo; at one point, he said he felt guilty about using her as bait to attract others.
 She was reported to be the inspiration for the character of Maggie in Cat on a Hot Tin Roof.
 The biographer of Gore Vidal, who was close to Britneva and Williams, says of Britneva that she "cast herself in the role of devoted sister-caretaker" while a biographer of James Laughlin says she was "Tennessee's confidant and protective demon".
 In an article published in The New Yorker soon after her death, John Lahr wrote that he believed Britneva reminded Williams of his mother.

 In 1955, Williams said after Britneva’s opening night performance as Blanche in A Streetcar Named Desire, in a production in Florida, "I thought I had written a good play till I saw her in it."

+Renowned as a hostess, surrounded by close friends John Gielgud and Gore Vidal, Franco Zeffirelli, Leslie Caron and Tennessee Williams - her greatest talent may have been for friendship.

+In his obituary of her in The Independent, Kit Hesketh-Harvey suggests that she also had a great talent for protecting Williams' work: "Tennessee Williams astounded the theatrical world by making Maria St Just his literary executrix' he wrote."She vindicated his trust completely.
+Too rich to care about money, she was concerned only for the integrity of the performances which she was empowered to authorise.
+There hasn't been a dud since his death in 1983; and that his reputation is now restored is thanks to her."